Jackson’s Chameleon Facts

 Jackson’s Chameleon Physical Description

-It bears noting that, while the fascinating Jackson’s Chameleon truly impresses one, it does not do so due to sheer size.
+It bears noting that, while the fascinating Jackson’s Chameleon truly impresses those fortunate enough to enocunter one, it does not do so due to sheer size.
 Somewhat surprisingly to some, this specific reptile only ranks as a roughly average-sized species among its many relatives in its Order.

-In terms of overall size, the males of the species attain a respectably greater size than their female counterparts.
+In terms of overall size, the males of the species attain respectably greater average measurements than their female counterparts.
 He reaches an average head-to-tail length of roughly 15 in (38 cm).
 She, meanwhile, only grows to an average total length measuring roughly 10 in (25 cm).

-The second manifestation of the sex-based differences develops in regards to the horns.
-The male develops three horns, generally brown in color.
+The second manifestation of the sex-based differences develops in regards to the presence of horns.
+The male actually develops three of these horns, generally showing brown in color.
 Females of the creature, on the other hand, possess no horns at all, distinguishing themselves significantly.

 In coloring, though, both genders of the fabulous Jackson’s Chameleon develop essentially the same appearance.
-This remains changeable, however.
-The principal color usually presents as bright green, with some shades of yellow or blue, though this changes.
+This pattern evolved as somewhat changeable, however.
+The principal color usually presents as a very bright green, with some shades of yellow or blue, though this changes.

 - Kingdom: Animalia